kentcdodds/publish-latest/README.md

 If you do not specify a `url` then the script will derive one from your `package.json` and then the script will add a token to the GitHub URL so the commit can be pushed.
 This token comes from either `BOT_GH_TOKEN` or `GH_TOKEN`.

+## UNMAINTAINED

+I created this tool to solve issues mentioned in my blogpost [Why I don't commit generated files to master](https://medium.com/@kentcdodds/why-i-don-t-commit-generated-files-to-master-a4d76382564), however there is a service called [npmcdn.com](https://npmcdn.com) which mostly solves the problems I've mentioned in that blogpost.
+So I no longer need this tool and will not plan on maintaining it.
+If you're personally seriously interested in taking it on, please let me know!

 ## LICENSE